vincent-banuelos-patrick-amwayi/zillow_logerror_jointproject/README.md

 - Store the acquisition and preparation functions in a wrangle.py module function, and prepare data in Final Report Notebook by importing and using the function.
 - Clearly define at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - Establish a baseline accuracy and document well.
-- Train 3 different regression models.
+- Train at least 3 different regression models.
 - Evaluate models on train and validate datasets.
 - Choose the model that performs the best and evaluate that single model on the test dataset.
 - Document conclusions, takeaways, and next steps in the Final Report Notebook.